Developing Oracy

 A framework for oracy skills progression

-The six pillars are:
+The seven strengths are:

 -